kevinfiol/kevinfiol.github.io/content/blog/binding-mouse-button-plus-scroll-wheel-to-system-volume-control-on-windows-or-ubuntu-linux.md

     * This is a particular point of frustration on Linux, as it seems xbindkeys is very selective of what keys can be used as modifiers.
 The manpage lists `Release, Control, Shift, Mod1 (Alt), Mod2 (NumLock), Mod3 (CapsLock), Mod4 (Super), Mod5 (Scroll)` as available modifiers.

   * The commands `pactl -- set-sink-volume 0 -5%` and `pactl -- set-sink-volume 0 +5%` assume you are using the PulseAudio sound driver.
 These commands may not work for you if you're using the ALSA sound driver, in which case, you may use commands like `amixer -q sset Master 5%-` and `amixer -q sset Master 5%+` respectively.
+If neither of these work, try `amixer -q -D pulse sset Master 5%+` and `amixer -q -D pulse sset Master 5%-`, or research how to control your master volume by command line on your system.

 ## Helpful related reading